abhaynayar/obsidian/notes/pwn.md

 GDB

+- `jump +1` jumps to the next line line i.e. skipping the current line.
+Can be used when stuck in `rep`
+- `tbreak +1` to set a temporary breakpoint at the jump target.
 - `step` steps into subroutines, but `next` will step over subroutines.
 - `step` and `stepi` (and the `next` and `nexti`) are distinguishing by "line" or "instruction" increments.
 - In most of my use-cases I need `nexti` (short `ni`)